 The CenterPoint Sniper 370 crossbow is appealing for beginners and seasoned crossbow hunters alike due to its great accessories and fast firing velocity.
 While its 370 FPS firing velocity isn’t quite as fast as the Carbon Express or PSE Thrive crossbows on our list, this is still more than powerful enough for most hunting applications.

 The CenterPoint crossbow also includes a bunch of accessories that are enough to get beginners started.
 You get a 4×32 mm scope, tactical stock, parallel quiver and three carbon arrows.
 These are great things for beginners to own off the bat.
 It allows you to experiment with accessories and see what works for you or not.
 We weren’t especially pleased with the scope’s overall quality, but this is something you can swap out in the future.
 All in all, if you need a high-quality beginner’s crossbow, the CenterPoint Sniper 370 is an excellent choice that will last you for many years to come.
+Speaking of the great outdoors, check out the best kayak for beginners.

 #2 Barnett Whitetail Hunter II – Honorable Mention/Best LightweightWHY WE LIKE IT: The Barnett Whitetail Hunter II is the most lightweight crossbow on our list, making it a good pick for long hunting excursions.
 Combine that with its premium features, and it’s easy to see why it made our list of top picks.